Catie is working on becoming a new mother. She is learning how to take care of the newest addition to her family and is not afraid to share.

-If you were not gifted the items on this list, you should seriously consider purchasing them.
+If you were not gifted with the items on this list, you should seriously consider purchasing them.
 Not one of these items is outrageous, but I did think there were a lot of them; I use every single one of these items daily.
-This list is no particular order of importance, but I did save the best for last!
+This list is in no particular order of importance, but I did save the best for last!

 1. Dexterous Toes

 I started the list with this just so everyone knows exactly the tone of this article (and all articles from me ever).
 You really do need dexterity to make your life easier.
 I am rather clumsy, so this has been a learning curve.
 If you have not figured it out already from being hugely pregnant, you are going to be picking up stuff off the ground with your toes, like, all the time.

 If you did not receive one from a baby shower, buy it.
 Just buy it.
 Ours is easy to carry around, and I can set the baby in it and pump, take a shower, clean the kitchen, etc.—all while she is comfortable in her bouncer.
 Sometimes she sleeps, sometimes she plays with the junk that hangs above her on it.
 The bouncer (I have been known to call it a baby launcher) has been a must for our baby.

 This is not as popular for our baby as the bouncer is, but she still spends a good bit of time in it.
 You can park this sucker right in the living room and let your baby swing away while you get tasks done around the house.
 Ours takes D batteries so it could be mobile if we wanted it to be, but we let the bouncer be the thing that moves around the house with us.
 I purchased ours while on sale at Target with gift cards from our baby showers.